 Wenzel Jakob

-I am an assistant professor leading the Realistic Graphics Lab at EPFL's School of Computer and Communication Sciences.
+I am an associate professor leading the Realistic Graphics Lab at EPFL's School of Computer and Communication Sciences.

-See the following two videos for an overview of some of our ongoing work on differentiable rendering and material acquisition.
+See the following two videos for an overview of some of our ongoing work on Mitsuba 3 (the system), differentiable rendering (the algorithms) and material acquisition (optical measurments done at EPFL).
+You can also find me on Mastodon and Twitter.

 Bio: I completed my Ph.D. at the Department of Computer Science at Cornell University, where I was advised by Steve Marschner.
-Before coming to EPFL, I was a Marie Curie postdoctoral fellow at ETH Zürich's Interactive Geometry Lab, where I worked with Olga Sorkine-Hornung.
+Before coming to EPFL, I was a Marie Curie postdoctoral fellow at ETH Zürich's Interactive Geometry Lab working with Olga Sorkine-Hornung.

 Peer-reviewing conflicts